A History

 310

-Maximian quarreled with his son Maxentius and was driven
+quarreled with his son Maxentius and was driven out of Italy.

-out of Italy.
-Constantine headed to Gaul to deal with his father-in-law,Maximian,
+headed to Gaul to deal with his father-in-law,Maximianus, and had

-and had his first heavenly vision at the shrine of Apollo.
-He was promised
+heavenly vision at the shrine of Apollo.
+He was promised thirty

 in honor of Sol.
-Constantine laid siege to Maximian.
-Maximian committed
+Constantine laid siege to Maximianus and

 suicide.
 A coin